NVIDIA/edk2-nvidia/Silicon/NVIDIA/Application/L4TLauncher/README_PreIsoInstaller.md

   Press [Y] to proceed, [N] to skip.
   Auto-skipping in 30 seconds...

-  Both firmware slots (A and B) will be updated.
+  The older firmware will be updated to the new version.
-  This requires 2 automatic reboots.
+  Automatic reboots will occur.
 Do not power off the system until the update is complete.
 ```

+The lower firmware version shown in the prompt is the lower value between
+the current and non-current firmware slot versions.

 Version format `0xAABBCCDD` is displayed as `BB.CC.DD` in decimal;
 `0xAA` is always 0 (e.g., `0x00270000` -> `39.00.00`).